 - whether marketing through influencers is effective, and how to measure it

-- when a brand partnerships might make more sense than an influencer
+- when a brand partnership might make more sense than an influencer

 - a checklist for choosing a good influencer to work with or brand partnership to pursue